 The certificate of incorporation provides for the board of directors to be divided into three classes of directors, with each class as nearly equal in number as possible, serving staggered three-year terms.
 As a result, approximately one-third of the board of directors will be elected each year.
-The classified board provision will help to assure the continuity and stability of the board of directors and the business strategies and policies of ViaSat as determined by the board of directors.
+The classified board provision will help to assure the continuity and stability of the board of directors.
 The classified board provision could have the effect of discouraging a third party from making a tender offer or attempting to obtain control of ViaSat.
-In addition, the classified board provision could delay stockholders who do not agree with the policies of the board of directors from removing a majority of the board of directors for two years.
+In addition, the classified board provision for the board of directors who do not agree with the policies of the board of directors from removing a majority of the board of directors for two years.